Beliavsky/Fortran-Tools/README.md

 [Fortran Namelist Reader](https://github.com/scivision/fortran-namelist): Python and Matlab readers for Fortran namelist => dict / struct, from scivision

+[fortran-unix](https://github.com/interkosmos/fortran-unix): Fortran 2008 ISO C binding interfaces to selected POSIX and SysV types, functions, and routines on 64-bit Unix-like operating systems, by interkosmos

 [fpydemo](https://github.com/banskt/fpydemo): demonstration of packaging a command line tool written in Python and Fortran, by Saikat Banerjee

 [gfort2py](https://github.com/rjfarmer/gfort2py): library to allow calling Fortran code compiled with gfortran from Python 2.7 or Python 3, by Robert Farmer and Ondřej Čertík

+[M_process](https://github.com/urbanjost/M_process): read and write lines to or from a process from Fortran via a C wrapper, by urbanjost

+[M_system](https://github.com/urbanjost/M_system): module that allows Fortran to call commonly available C routines that perform basic system operations like creating and deleting files and directories, changing and querying file permits, getting basic ID and process information, ... and other POSIX system requests, by urbanjost

 [RFortranRcpp](https://github.com/Konrad1991/RFortranRcpp): communication between Fortran, Rcpp and R, by Konrad1991.
 Passing R or Fortran user code to Fortran code from a package.